lisiswebsite/lisiswebsite.github.io/_projects/profane.md

         height:
   - section_layout: text
     content: |
-      For this project, I received a sample of an evening fragrance which had a floral scent mixed with muskier notes of patchouli.
+      I first received a sample of an evening fragrance which had a floral scent mixed with muskier notes of patchouli.
 The combination inspired the name “Sacred and Profane,” with “sacred” referencing the lighter, sweeter top notes and “profane” referencing the richer, earthier base notes.
 This was later shortened to just “Profane,” as a one-word name felt more impactful.<br>

       After coming up with the name, I created a series of thumbnail sketches:
   - section_layout: 2col